 - No

 Inclusion criteria 1.
 Patients with hematological malignances with an expression of CD5 in the pre-enrollment tumor sample ≥ 30% measured by immunohistochemistry or flow cytometry.
 2. Patients must meet diseases specific eligibility criteria (see below) 3.
-Patients should be at least 1 weeks from last cytotoxic chemotherapy at the time of starting lymphodepleting chemotherapy.
-Patients may continue tyrosine kinase inhibitors or other targeted therapies until at least three days prior to administration of lymphodepleting chemotherapy.
-4. Localized radiotherapy to one or more disease sites are…
+Patients should be at least 1 week from last cytotoxic chemotherapy at the time of starting lymphodepleting chemotherapy, with the last day of cytotoxic chemotherapy no later than Day-13.
+Patients may continue tyrosine kinase inhibitors or other targeted therapies until at least three days prior to administration of lymphodepleting chemothe…

 Interventions